 The Invasive Species Centre

-Through her work with the Ontario Ministry of Natural Resources and Forestry, Ducks Unlimited Canada and consulting in the private and not-for-profit sectors, Tracey Cooke brings expertise in partnership development and stakeholder relations.
-Tracey is skilled at forging and nurturing partnerships through collaboration, and is an enthusiastic communicator, facilitator and fundraiser.
+Through her work with the Ontario Ministry of Natural Resources and Forestry, Ducks Unlimited Canada and consulting in the private and not-for-profit sectors, Tracey brings expertise in partnership development and stakeholder relations.
+She is skilled at forging and nurturing partnerships through collaboration, and is an enthusiastic communicator, facilitator and fundraiser.

-Tracey Cooke holds a Bachelor of Environmental Studies in Environment and Resources Studies from the University of Waterloo.
+Tracey holds a Bachelor of Environmental Studies in Environment and Resources Studies from the University of Waterloo.
 A native of Thessalon, Ontario, Tracey lives on the North Channel of Lake Huron with her husband and three children.

 Associate Professor and Extension Weed Specialist